knighthawkbro/greeneggs/README.md

 - remove other executable ```rm greeneggs```
 - run ```.\greeneggs.go```
 - conversly you can just run ```go run greeneggs.go``` for an instant execution of the program
+- I think you may need to set your [$GOPATH](https://golang.org/doc/code.html#GOPATH) and create a src folder within for go build to work